The Importance of Oral Health in Comprehensive Health Care

-Heart disease caused by poor oral health conditions can include hardening of the arteries (atherosclerosis) and infection or inflammation of the inner lining of the heart (endocarditis).
+- References generally state that heart disease and poor oral health seem to be related but that a causative relationship has not been determined.
+Heart disease that may be related to poor oral health conditions can include hardening of the arteries (atherosclerosis) and infection or inflammation of the inner lining of the heart (endocarditis).
 Both conditions can increase a person’s risk of heart attack or stroke.

 Cavities are one of the most common chronic diseases of childhood in the United States, according to the CDC.

 Cavities are also known as tooth decay.
-Data suggests that approximately one in five children will be treated for tooth decay by age 19.
+According to the CDC, 20 percent of children between the ages of 5 and 11 have untreated tooth decay.
 About 90 percent of tooth decay in permanent teeth occurs in the chewing surfaces of the back teeth, or molars.